-4.4 Communication with the MECHATROLINK master
+4.4 Communication with the MECHATROLINK-III master

-- In the MECHATROLINK master the coupler IM 053ML is handled as a multi-slave coupler. - The I/O areas of the periphery modules are accessed via the coupler address (here address 03) and the address extension of the corresponding I/O group.
+- In the MECHATROLINK-III master the coupler IM 053ML is handled as a multi-slave coupler. - The master has the address 01h. - The I/O areas of the periphery modules are accessed via the coupler address (here address 03) and the address extension of the corresponding I/O group.